Russian prisoner swap: Who was released? – DW – 08/01/2024

 The Berlin-based human rights activist Olga Romanova, founder of the civil rights organization Russia Behind Bars, had also told DW a few days ago that she believed all the signs were pointing to a "big exchange," and that the German authorities were involved.

 On his Telegram account, the Russian political scientist Stanislav Belkovsky had written that Russian President Vladimir Putin had recently held a previously unannounced meeting with Belarusian President Alexander Lukashenko on the Russian Valaam island in Ladoga Lake.
-The author suspected the meeting could have been about the exchange of German prisoner Rico K.
+The author suspected the meeting could have been about the exchange of Krieger.

 Russian political scientist Dmitry Oreshkin believes this prisoner exchange has been an attempt by Russian authorities to revive the old Soviet practice of forcing concessions abroad and discouraging domestic dissent.
 He added that he expected this practice to continue in the coming years.